dayvson/hls-endless/README.md

 ## How I Set It Up To Run Locally?
-Requirements: *Confirm you have Node v0.10 installed.*
+Requirements: *Confirm you have Node v0.10 or superior installed.*

 ####Step 1: install all required npm modules